Nissan Gloria: Tenth generation (Y33; 1995)

-Eleventh generation Y34
+Eleventh generation (Y34; 1999)

+Most of the information in this article was translated from the Nissan Gloria article on Japanese Wikipedia at :ja:日産・グロリア.

 June 1999 saw the release of the final version of the Gloria, with design assistance from Porsche.
 Direct Injection is introduced on all engines with the "DD" designation.
-The AWD was offered only on vehicles with the RB25DET engine.
-The top levels 300 ULTIMA-Z and the 300 ULTIMA-ZV were available with the CVT transmission as the only option.
+Four-wheel drive was again offered only on vehicles with the RB25DET engine.
+The top levels 300 ULTIMA-Z and the 300 ULTIMA-ZV were sold with CVT as the only transmission option.

 January 7, 2000 saw Autech release a 40th anniversary edition of the Gloria.

 End of production

 Production of the Gloria ended after 46 years, and was replaced by the Nissan Fuga in October 2004.